travis-ci/docs-travis-ci-com/user/enterprise/setting-up-travis-ci-enterprise.md

     f.
 Get the *RabitMQ password* for the Worker setup

-## 2. Setting up the Travis CI Enterprise Worker virtual machine
+## 2. Setting up the Enterprise Worker virtual machine

 The Travis CI Enterprise Worker manages build containers and reports build statuses back to the platform.
 It must be installed on a separate machine